arnaud-lecat/sf4vts-boilerplate/README.md

-# Symfony 4 + Vue.js + Tailwind.css Boilerplate
+# Symfony 4 + Vue.js + Tailwind Css + Sass Boilerplate

 This is very WIP !
-Just to quickstart every new project from these technologies.
+Just to quickstart every new project from these technologies :

+* Symfony 4
+* Vue.js
+* Tailwind Css
+* Sass

-Feel free to fork and pull requests are welcome :)
+Feel free to fork !
+Pull requests to make this project evolve are welcome :)